 Together, these teams form the Coordinated Wellbeing Services.
-They aim to be proactive as well as reactive and regularly contribute to the PSHCE and Lifeskills programmes for students, as well as offering workshops to parents through 'ParentWise'.
+They aim to be proactive as well as reactive and regularly contribute to the Lifeskills programmes for students, as well as offering workshops to parents through 'ParentWise'.

 The School acknowledges that nurturing the wellbeing of children and young people and protecting them from harm requires a whole school community commitment.
 Tanglin aims to provide a professional and caring environment where staff, parents and children and young people feel empowered to raise concerns.

 School employees are required to report any concerns about a student directly to a Designated Safeguarding Lead member of staff.
 Parents, students, visitors or any other person wanting to report a concern about a student may do so with any of the School’s Designated Safeguarding Lead staff or any School employee they feel comfortable with.